Josee9988/project-template/README.md

    1. A [PULL_REQUEST_TEMPLATE](/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md) with a template for your pull request that closes issues with keywords.
 [Learn more with the Github guide](https://docs.github.com/es/github/building-a-strong-community/creating-a-pull-request-template-for-your-repository).
    1. Multiple [issues templates](/.github/ISSUE_TEMPLATE) .
 [Learn more with the Github guide](https://docs.github.com/en/github/building-a-strong-community/configuring-issue-templates-for-your-repository).
       1. A [config.yml](/.github/ISSUE_TEMPLATE/config.yml) with the config and information about the issue templates.
-      1. A [Blank issue template](/.github/ISSUE_TEMPLATE) with the super basic stuff all the issues should contain.
+      1. A [Blank issue template](/.github/ISSUE_TEMPLATE) with the super basic stuff, all the issues should contain.
       1. A [Bug issue template](/.github/ISSUE_TEMPLATE/1-bug-report.md).
       1. A [Failing test issue template](/.github/ISSUE_TEMPLATE/2-failing-test.md).
       1. A [Documentation issue template](/.github/ISSUE_TEMPLATE/3-docs-bug.md).